 Skip to Main Content

-Write a Paper
+Write a Paper or Post

 If you are new to scholarly writing, it may be helpful to remember that writing is a process, not an event.

-Learn More About the Writing Process
+Learn About Writing Process

 Taking the time to prepare for your writing will help make the writing process smooth and efficient.
 Follow these steps to ensure that your page does not stay blank for long.
 All of prewriting resources should be used simultaneously—you will often find yourself switching back and forth between brainstorming, critical reading, organizing, and fighting off writer’s block as you begin a new assignment.